razimasoodi/Text-Clustering-using-SOM/README.md

 2. Depict the SOM-hits plot.
 3. Compute the Euclidean distance of all documents to their winner neurons and sum up the distances.
 4. Repeat steps 1-3 for 44 and 55 topologies.
-5. Report and discuss the overall distances of three topologies.